polterguy/hyper-core/README.md

 ## Authorisation objects

-Hyper Core builds on top of the extendible [p5.auth project](https://github.com/polterguy/phosphorusfive/tree/master/plugins/extras/p5.auth), to grant or deny access to database operations, for specific databases and tables, according to a user's role, and your access control objects.
+Hyper Core builds on top of the extendible [p5.auth project](https://github.com/polterguy/phosphorusfive/tree/master/plugins/extras/p5.auth).
+This implies that eachoperation, database,and table within your database, get its own unique URL.
+Since Phosphorus Five allows you to grant or deny access to URLs according to which role your currently logged in user belongs to - This gives you a highl fine grained control over who are allowed to do what in regards to your SQL operations.
 To allow for instance all users, including _"guest"_ visitors, to for instance evaluate `select` operations towards your above `camphora` database, and its `customers` table, but deny everybody except your _"developer"_ users to perform all other operations on the same database and table - You could create an authorisation object that looks like the following.